chandi1703/Narragonien-Digital/SMW-Export/readme.md

 # About
-This is a Jave-Exporter for the *Naragonien-Digital Project* Software is written in Java.
+This is a Java-Exporter for the *Naragonien-Digital Project* Software is written in Java.
 Via the mediawiki-api the content of Semantic Mediawiki is transformed into XML/TEI

 # Warning